A Tribute to Bench Jewelers

-I have spent a lot of time in the back rooms of jewelry stores and watched several bench jewelers at their trade.
-While I am a pretty good goldsmith, their skill level boggles my mind.
+I've spent a lot of time in the back rooms of jewelry stores, watching bench jewelers at their trade.
+While I'm a pretty good goldsmith, their skill level boggles my mind.
 I remember visiting my friend Dave.
-We spent a half hour telling stories and joking, all the while he was pave setting a diamond ring.
+We spent a half-hour telling stories and joking, all while he was pavé-setting a diamond ring.
 After a particularly hearty laugh, he showed me the ring.
-The diamonds were set with such perfection, that light reflected evenly off every table in a row.
+The diamonds were set with such perfection that light reflected evenly off every table in a row.
 To him, this was a casual activity that didn't require special attention.

-Bench jewelers mend the finest of chains, carve and cast original pieces and do it with great ease.
-However, their life is not all fun and games.
-I have heard horror stories about jewelry bought on TV.
-While rings test as solid gold, the shanks are sometimes hollow and melt through during otherwise routine prong replacements.
+Bench jewelers mend the finest of chains, carve and cast original pieces, and do it with great ease.
+However, their life isn't all fun and games.
+I've heard horror stories about jewelry bought on TV.
+While rings test as solid gold, the shanks are sometimes hollow and melt during otherwise routine prong replacements.
 I once saw an antique garnet ring brought in for a stone replacement.
 It tested as 14k, but one piece was plated.
-During polishing, the plating was removed and the jeweler had to remake the entire ring.
+During polishing, the plating was removed.
+The jeweler had to remake the entire ring.

-I have gained an immense respect for bench jewelers.
-They sit in the back rooms of jewelry stores creating and repairing our most treasured possessions and receive little credit for their efforts.
+I've gained an immense respect for bench jewelers.
+They create and repair our most treasured possessions.
+In turn, they receive little credit for their efforts.
 This page is a tribute to these artisans.

 If you have any comments or stories about bench jewelers, please send them to firstname.lastname@example.org.
 I'll be glad to expand this page.

-I have just begun to learn metalsmithing/jewelry making and I must say that I had no idea how difficult this type of work can be.
-Not only is it eye straining, but it can be back breaking as well, from sitting hunched over the bench working on the fine details.
+I've just started learning metalsmithing/jewelry making.
+I must say, I had no idea how difficult this type of work can be.
+It's not only eye-straining but also back-breaking, from sitting hunched over the bench working on the fine details.
 BUT, when I finish a piece, the feeling is like no other.
-Just knowing that I have created something unique and beautiful that others will enjoy and treasure makes it worth all the effort.
-I think this is why the bench jewelers, (and stone cutters,) keep doing it.
+Just knowing I've created something unique and beautiful that others will enjoy and treasure makes it worth all the effort.
+I think this is why the bench jewelers (and stone cutters) keep doing it.

 I had a jeweler who was wonderful.
-She passed on suddenly a few years ago and I have not found anyone as accommodating as she was.
-I bought a coral bracelet in Hawaii that was set very flimsily but had wonderful stones.
-No one else would touch it for me, but she gave me several choices, set a beautiful new bracelet and made earrings to match out of two of the leftover stones.
+She passed away suddenly a few years ago, and I've not found anyone as accommodating as she was.
+I bought a coral bracelet in Hawaii with wonderful stones but flimsy settings.
+No one else would touch it for me, but she gave me several choices.
+Ultimately, she set a beautiful new bracelet and even made earrings to match from two of the leftover stones.

 Bench Jewelers and Opal Cutters